antimprisacaru/ng-intl/packages/core/README.md

 ⚡ **Lightning-Fast Setup**: Get up and running in minutes, not hours.

-ng-i18n isn't just another translation library – it's your partner in creating truly global Angular applications.
+ng-intl isn't just another translation library – it's your partner in creating truly global Angular applications.
 Dive in and experience the future of Angular internationalization!

 ## Features